Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 “But what if my child was misbehaving?” you might ask.
 “Won’t comforting him enable and encourage misbehavior?”

 He won’t associate crying with attention (unless you only hold him when he’s misbehaving).
-Instead, comforting him will decrease the amount and frequency of crying.
+Instead, comforting him can decrease the amount and frequency of crying.

 He’s more likely to stop crying safely in your arms than if you tell him to stop crying (or get upset that he is).
 All he needs is that hug, that reassurance, that he’ll be all right.